top of page

 Attach Charms

-"Before" UX Wireframe by Aslanta Chen.
+Before and After - UX Wireframe by Aslanta Chen.

 - Centered "ATTACH CHARMS" header text for more prominence, providing better balance of the two stages of flow since they are a recursive Step A to B process when attaching multiple charms.